trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     Explanations:

-    - the first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implementation that your code is extending.
+    - The first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implementation that your code is extending.
 Then, add new entrypoints to the base code.
     - `storage` definition is an extension of the imported library storage.
 You need to point to the original types keeping the same naming
       - `FA2Impl.NFT.ledger`: keep/trace ownership of tokens
       - `FA2Impl.TZIP16.metadata`: tzip-16 compliance